danstarns/centralized-eth-erc20-payments/README.md

 ### Withdrawals

 When a user requests a withdrawal a 'Withdrawal Request' is placed on the [Withdrawer]() queue.
-The Withdrawer queue shall listen for withdrawal requests and wil facilitate the transaction & update the users balance.
+The Withdrawer queue shall listen for withdrawal requests and shall facilitate the transaction plus update the users balance.

 ## Services